rdkcentral/Dobby/develop/vagrant/README.md

 ## Known Issues

 * DobbyDaemon sometimes fails to start with error `failed to create veth pair ('veth0' : 'enp0s3') (12 - Object not found)`.
 Rebooting the VM (`vagrant halt && vagrant up`) should fix this.
+    * If rebooting doesn't solve the issue, then set the container network type to `open` or `none` instead of `nat` until a fix is found.